It is up to each venue how they manage access to their Changing Places toilet.

 - RADAR publishes an annual National Key Scheme Guide and the full list of toilets fitted with the NKS lock is updated on the Direct Enquiries website.

-- You can also get further information about the RADAR National Key Scheme on the RADAR website.
+- You can also get further information about the RADAR National Key Scheme here.

 How to get a RADAR Key